citp/privacy-policy-historical/j/jc/jcr/jcrew.com.md

 You should also be aware that we may disclose specific information about you if required to do so by law, governmental request, process or court order or based on our good faith belief that it is necessary to conform or comply with such law, request or court order or to protect the users of our websites or the public.

-## your California rights
+## customized advertising (behavioral marketing)

 Advertisements displayed to you on our websites and elsewhere on the Web may be customized to your interests and preferences, based on information learned about you as you use our websites and the Web in general.
 If you do not want to participate in this, please visit <http://www.networkadvertising.org/managing/opt_out.asp> to opt-out.

 ## marketing email communications

 At various points on our websites, you have the option to join our email list and receive information about our products, services and offers.
-Also, if you provide us with your email address when you register online or update your account, log-in, place an order, opt-in to receive our emails, shop online, request a catalog, participate in a sweepstakes, contest, promotion or survey, or apply for a J. Crew credit card, you may automatically be added to our email list and receive marketing or promotional information from us.
+Also, if you provide us with your email address when you register online or update your account, log-in, place an order, make a customer service inquiry, opt-in to receive our emails, shop online, request a catalog, participate in a sweepstakes, contest, promotion or survey, or apply for a J.Crew credit card, you may automatically be added to our email list and receive marketing or promotional information from us.

 If you do not wish to receive J.Crew or crewcuts marketing emails, you may opt out by clicking on the unsubscribe link found at the bottom of all J.Crew or crewcuts marketing emails, or you may email customer service at [contactus@jcrew.com](mailto:contactus@jcrew.com) with the following:

-  * The phrase "no J. Crew email" in the subject line
+  * The phrase "no J.Crew email" in the subject line
   * Your name and email address